Headshot of Marc Chenard, a stupendous looking guy in a blue buttoned shirt.

 I completed Idaho National Lab’s CyberStrike 'Lights Out' workshop, an immersive simulation based on real-world cyber attacks against Ukraine's power grid.
 Working hands-on with tools like Kali, Metasploit, and Wireshark, we traced MITM attacks, did firmware analysis, and learned defender strategies.

-Here is some python code I wrote to solve the API testing challenges on Portswigger.
+I created a suite of python scripts to solve the API testing challenges on Portswigger.
 I wrote these as a programmatic solution to the challenges (as opposed to clicking through something like the burpsuite UI like one might expect) for a challenge in CS595 Internet Web & Cloud Security.

 This website is a custom-built site made with the vanilla web stack, source-controlled on GitHub and deployed for free.
 It is configured to serve content through my custom domain marcchen.net.